-This article is from TOS Vol. 2, No. 4.
-The full contents of the issue are listed here.
+This article is from The Objective Standard, Vol. 2, No. 4.

 Between 1889 and 1931, a cancerous tumor took root in the western Pacific Ocean.
 A nation of seventy million people systematically implanted, into their minds and their culture, an ideology of sacrifice to an Emperor-god.
 The cancer soon metastasized into a continental war, launched first against Manchuria in 1931, then against China in 1937.
 In 1941, a coordinated campaign of attacks was launched against the American fleet at Pearl Harbor, as well as the Philippines, Hong Kong, Malaya, Indonesia, and the islands of Guam, Wake, and Midway.
 By 1942, the cancer had reached the Aleutian Islands, New Guinea, and Burma—and it threatened Australia, India, and the west coast of America.
 The seemingly invincible Japanese Empire of the Rising Sun controlled one-seventh of the earth’s surface.

 By the end of 1945, however, the Japanese had lost it all.
 Surrounded by an impregnable armada, they lay prostrate before merciless American bombers.
 The best of their youth had killed themselves in suicide attacks.
 Their fleet was sunk.
 More than sixty cities had been firebombed.
 Two cities had been atom-bombed.
 They were militarily defeated and psychologically shattered, and they faced the possibility of a famine that could kill millions.